 Can You Put a Scope on an Air Rifle?

-You are highly encouraged to use air rifle scopes on air rifles, as you will not be able to see where your round is going or your aiming point without it.
+You are HIGHLY encouraged to use air rifle scopes on air rifles.
+You will not be able to see where your round is going or your aiming point without it.

 Using air rifle scopes will allow you to hit your target and watch it land, as the two-way recoil ensures that where you aim is where you hit.

-While using rifle scopes is discouraged on air rifles, companies like Leupold, Nightforce, and Vortex swear that their rifles are up to the task and can handle all the moving and shaking.
+While using rifle scopes is discouraged on air rifles, companies like Leupold, Nightforce, and Vortex swear that their rifles and can handle all the shaking.

 Are Air Rifle Scopes and Pellet Gun Scopes the Same?